Skip to main content

 The cited range is 0% to 35% under a progressive structure.
 That is not a single flat rate on all income.
 Your effective rate depends on what income is in scope after classification.

-Tax residency is described here as a day-count question, not a visa-label question.
-DTV is presented as a five-year multiple-entry visa with stays of up to 180 days per entry, plus one 180-day extension, so longer stays can push you over the threshold.
-This draft does not provide specific LTR tax carve-out details.
+Tax residency is a day-count question, not a visa-label question.
+DTV is a five-year multiple-entry visa with stays of up to 180 days per entry, plus one 180-day extension, so longer stays can push you over the threshold.
+Confirm specific LTR tax carve-out details with the relevant authority.

-No. The supported threshold in this draft is 180 days or more in a calendar year.
+No. The established threshold is 180 days or more in a calendar year.
 Treat the three-month claim as unreliable and keep a clear day ledger tied to travel evidence.

 Bring in a professional when your day count is near 180 and income-scope or remittance treatment is still unclear.
 Escalate early if your facts do not cleanly fit one interpretation from available guidance.
 Prepare a concise packet first: day-count log, remittance ledger, visa timeline, prior filings, and open questions.